leo007-htun/Cursor_Control_by_Gestures_Recognizer/README.md

 	$ v4l2-ctl --list-formats-ext

- It will show as follows:
+ It will show minimum and maximum trade-offs bwtween Resolution and FPS as follows:

 	 ioctl: VIDIOC_ENUM_FMT
 		Type: Video Capture